antononcube/CombinatorialOptimizationWithWL-book/README.md

-# "Combinatorial Optimization with WL" book
+# "Combinatorial Optimization with Wolfram Language" book

-This repository has chapters, code, and organizational materials for the book "Combinatorial Optimization with WL".
+This repository has chapters, code, and organizational materials for the book "Combinatorial Optimization with Wolfram Language".

 **The book is not finished yet -- it is a work in progress...**